 Inland, visitors will find seemingly limitless opportunities for outdoor adventure.
 Some of the smaller ski resorts are an excellent option for families with kids just learning, and there are even more places to find cross-country ski trails and snowshoeing.
 Hiking trails of all lengths and levels of difficulty can be found throughout the state, including the Appalachian Trail, and Maine's plentiful lakes provide opportunities for a variety of freshwater recreation.

-For ideas on the best places to visit in this scenic state, see our list of the top small towns in Maine.
+For ideas on the places to visit in this scenic state, see our list of the best small towns in Maine.